 But there are rules in the marketplace that must be strictly followed before a declaration of value can be made.
 I have yet to meet the arborist who knows the rules of the marketplace.
 There are four of these rules subject to collecting comparable pricing.
 Comparable pricing is the ultimate test of value.
 But the declaration of that comparable price must be obtained through the rules of the marketplace.
 Otherwise, the opinion of value is without merit.

-In this instance, the arborist did not go into the marketplace in the determination of his value assessment.
+In this instance, the arborist did not go into the marketplace to determine his value assessment.
 Instead, he relied upon past pricing experience in his municipality.
 Error!
 You can do that if you’d like, but it won’t stand the test at bar.
 After all is said and done, your experience of costs may be different than those found in the marketplace.
 Perhaps you’re wasting time and therefore money in any of the numerous facets of tree replacement.
 There is no reason whatsoever that an insurance company should pay for those mistakes.
 Perhaps your costs are right on the money.
-You wasted no time and did everything in an acceptable manner; however, that must be proven in a juxtaposition to the marketplace.
+You wasted no time and did everything in an acceptable manner.
+However, that must be proven in a juxtaposition to the marketplace.

 As an example, if a large tree surrounded by cement growing in a metropolitan streetscape is given an 80% location factor in your opinion, you may have a problem convincing the average person of that high rating and your justification for giving it.